By: Mrt. Psic.CL. Tamara Toledo E. (Translated by Jessica Schwartzman)

 Regarding addiction to screens, like any other addiction, the principle is the same and it originates primarily from a lack of affection, which at these ages primarily comes from the home and their most important relationships (parents, siblings)

 Give your kids reasons to stay in the real world, instead of burying their head in the sand by spending time in the “virtual” world.
 Of course, it’s also a good idea to put limits on the use of devices and restrict them from having social media accounts that they are not responsible enough to manage.

-Dear reader, the world is already sufficiently tough and difficult for everyone: Don’t turn your family and home into a battlefield!
-Make it a secure place (despite the problems all families have), the type of place you would have wanted during your youth and adolescence.
+Dear reader, the world is already difficult enough for everyone.
+Don’t turn your family and home into a battlefield!
+Make it a secure place (despite the problems all families have), the type of place you would have wanted during your own youth and adolescence.

-Let us work on having homes where the kids are certain that their parents love them unconditionally (even if it involves disagreement and accepting a consequence or reprimand).
+Let us work on having homes where the kids are confident that their parents love them unconditionally, even if it involves disagreement and accepting a consequence or reprimand.
 It is important that kids know for a fact that they are loved, valued and accepted.

 Family requires a collaborative effort, one which we are all involved in and part of.
 If we as adults create an environment of belonging, welcoming, and clear rules, then kids will respond positively to their parents.
 Considerate, positive parenting is based on respect (which promotes agreement, consideration of parents, harmonious relationships, feeling responsible for one’s obligations, etc.), not fear (which promotes rejection, rebelliousness, aggressiveness, lack of respect for authority, defiant attitude towards parents, avoiding responsibilities, etc.)